Brent Seabrook undaunted: 'I've got a lot of hockey left in me'

 The Hawks had won at least one road game in 18 consecutive series (two in each of their previous four series) — they were 0-2 on the road this year.

-The Hawks were 13-5 in elimination games under Quenneville, winning at least one elimination games in their previous four playoff series losses (2011, 2012, 2014 and 2016) — but lost their first elimination game vs. the Predators.
+The Hawks were 13-5 in elimination games under Quenneville, winning at least one elimination games in their previous four playoff series losses (2011, 2012, 2014 and 2016) — but lost their first elimination game against the Predators.

 8. With the ouster of the Blue Jackets (Saad), Flames (Kris Versteeg, Michael Frolik, Troy Brouwer) and Canadiens (Andrew Shaw), the only former Hawks Cup-winning players remaining in the playoffs are Viktor Stalberg (Senators) and Vermette (Ducks).